VOLTTRON/volttron/RELEASING.md

 leaving them stale misleads a reader, so update them along with the version bump when their content is affected by the release.

-## 4. Tagging
+## 4. Tagging and publishing the release

-The tag `vX.Y.Z` is created on the release branch, at the commit that carries the version bump, before that branch is merged into `main`.
-This is what the 9.0.4 tag shows: it points at the head of `releases/9.0.4`, not at the commit that later merged that branch into `main`.
+The tag `X.Y.Z` is created on the release branch, at the commit that carries the version bump, before that branch is merged into `main`.
+This repository does not prefix release tags with `v`: of 38 tags, only 2 carry a `v`, both 2014-era pre-releases, and every 8.x and 9.x tag, 9.0.4 included, is bare.
+Use the bare form, matching section 1's own naming of the latest tag.

+This is what the 9.0.4 tag shows in another way too: it points at the head of `releases/9.0.4`, not at the commit that later merged that branch into `main`.
 Continue that practice: tag the release branch tip, not the merge commit on `main`.
-If the merge into `main` is later done as a rebase (section 6), the commit on `main` will carry a different hash than the tag in any case, so the tag, not `main`'s tip, is the definitive record of what a given version contained.

-A lightweight tag is sufficient at this step.
-Publishing a release (making the tag visible as a named release with notes) is a separate, later action, covered in section 9.
+A lightweight tag is what every 8.x and 9.x tag in this repository actually is, confirmed by reading each tag object: it resolves directly to a commit rather than to a separate annotated tag object.
+A lightweight tag is therefore consistent with practice and is what this document asks for.

+That tag is a weaker record than calling it "definitive" without qualification would suggest, and it deserves the same caveat section 6 gives branch protection rather than none.
+Nothing in this repository protects a
+tag: the tag-protection endpoint returns 404 and the repository's rulesets list is empty.
+A lightweight tag also carries no tagger, date, message or signature, and anyone with push access can move or delete it.
+Once the rebase merge in section 6 lands a release, the commit `main` shows for that version is a new commit object, not the tagged one, and because this repository deletes a branch on merge, the tagged commit is then reachable from nothing but the tag itself.
+So: the tag is the record of what a version contained only for as long as the tag survives, and nothing here currently guards that survival.
+Switching to an annotated tag, or asking a maintainer with repository-settings authority to add tag protection for version tags, would each narrow this gap; both are proposals, not current practice, and neither is assumed by the rest of this document.

+Once the tag exists, a maintainer with release authority (section 10) creates a GitHub Release for it: not a draft, named after the version, with release notes summarizing what changed since the previous release.
+Every prior 8.x and 9.x release in this repository has a published, non-draft Release object of this kind, most combining a short hand-written summary with an auto-generated pull-request list.
+This step is manual today, like everything else in this document (section 11); nothing in this repository's CI creates it.

 ## 5. What gets released is not enforced by this document